 - Less environmental (GHG and land) emissions than conventional methods

-- Can be one of the cost-effective solution to meet the demand of the growth in energy storage
+- Can be one of the cost-effective solutions to meet the demand of the growth in energy storage

-- Leveraged governmental (Alberta and Canada) support (funding and in-kind)
+- Leveraged both provincial (Alberta) and federal (Canada) governmental support (funding and in-kind)

-- Technology concept and application formulated in 2016 (patent application)
+- TRL 2: Technology concept and application formulated (patent application) – 2015

-- Analytical and experimental proof-of-concept completed in 2016 (sampling and analysis)
+- TRL 3: Analytical and experimental proof-of-concept completed (sampling and analysis) – 2016

-- Techno-Economic Assessment / Validation of the Technology (ongoing by third party)
+- TLR 5: Techno-Economic Assessment / Validation of the Technology – 2019